-Join Adam Wilbert for an in-depth discussion in this video Organizing the form elements, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Organizing the form elements, part of Access 2007: Forms and Reports.

 Combining the Form Wizard and Layout View are easy ways to get started creating your database's forms.
 But the real power and flexibility lies in utilizing the full design environment for creating forms from scratch.
 Once you understand what's going on under the hood, creating your own forms that meet your exact specifications and needs will become second nature.
 Let's start by creating a Rolodex style Employee Directory for Two Trees.
 Now I have got a completed example here in my database called frm_Employees-Complete.
 I will double click on that to open.

 Now this is an example of what we might be shooting for.
 Now, because some of the design decisions that we are going to make while creating our form are going to be a little bit subjective, our finished form might be a little bit different than this one, but this is the idea of what we are shooting for.
 We are going to have a scrollable form that will show all of our employees within the company, we will have their photo and their name and some details about the employment.
 And it will have this header at the top with a title, and that part doesn't scroll as we move through the records.
 And it's got a couple of design elements such as the shaded background on every other record and some playful fonts here for the employee ID number and the state that they are in.

 So let's see how we can duplicate this using the Design view.
 I will go ahead and close this format and we will start a new one by going to Create and then Form Design in the Forms group.
 This will open up a blank form in Design view and I can see that I have got this grid here in the background with these dots in the gridlines.
 And this is an alignment grid; this will help us organize our elements within the form and make sure everything is lined up.
 So these dots aren't going to show on the final form.
 Now when I start a new form in Design view, the first thing I needed to do is link this form to the particular table that the data will be pulled from.